KevinMarquette/kevinmarquette.github.io/_posts/2017-03-17-Powershell-Gherkin-specification-validation.md

 tags: [PowerShell, DSL, Gherkin, Pester, Advanced]
 ---

 Pester has a interesting secret feature that we need to talk about.
-It support Gherkin style feature specification.
+It support Gherkin style feature specifications.
 I had no idea this was even a thing until I was looking at one of Joel Bennett's modules and saw something I had not seen before.

 This feature allows you to define your features and specifications in a simple business readable syntax.
 Then you crate a validation script that gets executed with that specification.
-It will give you Pester like pass/fail on each item in the specification.
+It will give you Pester like pass/fail on each item.
 I think this is awesome and more people need to know about it.
 I am not exactly sure when this feature was added so you may need to update Pester to get it.

 # Index